Cacti/cacti/README.md

 Get help or help others by participating on the [community forums](http://forums.cacti.net).

-Get involved in development by partcipating in active development on [GitHub](https://github.com/cacti).
+Get involved in development by participating in active development on [GitHub](https://github.com/cacti).

 ## Requirements